mahesh863/Image-Coloring-Autoencoders/README.md

 ### Training

-The model was initially planned to tain for 50 epochs.
-But the model's validation loss was not improving much so the triaing was stopped after 24 iterations to prevent overfitting.
+The model was initially planned to train for 50 epochs.
+But the model's validation loss was not improving much so the training was stopped after 24 iterations to prevent overfitting.

 ##### Loss Graph